Protect the world’s peace. Donate to support Ukraine

 What religion is the book 'Educated' based on?

-'Educated' refers to the Mormon faith, and more specifically, the fundamentalist sect of Mormonism practiced by Tara Westover's family.
+The religion in 'Educated' is based on the Mormon faith, more specifically, the fundamentalist sect of Mormonism practiced by Tara Westover's family.
 It was their survivalist theology that shaped her childhood, dampened her trust in formal education and distrust of government institutions, and fostered her isolated and unique experience.

 Why is the book 'Educated' so popular?

-'Educated' captivates readers with its emotional and unfiltered account of triumph over extreme hardship, identity formation, and the strength of education.
+'Educated' captivates readers with its emotional, unfiltered account of triumph over extreme hardship, exploring identity and the power of education.
 Tara Westover's transition from a restrictive and abusive childhood to attaining a PhD from the University of Cambridge gives the book its universal appeal.

 Is 'Educated' worth reading?